Frequently asked questions

 Honey harvest time?

-We started, like they tell you, just carrying in a whole super full of frames and set it on the kitchen counter.
-But, since we weren’t immediately ready to extract, it sat there for a bit.
+We started, like they tell you, just carrying in a whole super full of frames, into the truck or garage, and then perhaps setting it on the kitchen counter.
+But, since we weren’t always immediately ready to extract, it sat there for a bit.
 Like a week.
-Supers leak wherever they are.
+Supers leak wherever they are!
+What a mess.
 We wanted something better.

 So, we switched to coolers.
 Some held the frames straight.
 Some didn’t and only three would fit.
 Sometimes the frames fell over and gouged each other, and the honey would leak out.
 Move the cooler in the beeyard, hear the “clunk” of the frames falling, and realize that your precious honey is leaking into an old cooler.

 Then we went tried cheap tote boxes.
 Same story.
 Falling, leaking, gouging, with the added bonus of corners busting out from the weight of heavy honey frames.
 Our precious, valuable honey was being wasted in these cheap, inadequate totes!
 We kept saying, “Someone needs to invent a storage box just for beekeepers.”

 So, we’ve done just that.
 The Hive Butler® is food-grade HDPE, designed to hold those frames whether newly-constructed or full of liquid gold.
 It will allow you to move those heavy, capped honey frames from the yard to the extractor without damage, loss or mess.
 Or hold them until extraction day.

 On extraction day, you can also use the Hive Butler® as your uncapping tub! ( e have even identified a perfect location for a gate, if you wish to install one.)
 Of course, the Hive Butler® is food-grade HDPE.
 Your honey is safe for consumption, even what might have spilled out of the comb.